presslabs/mobile-theme/readme.txt

 * fix hooks in WPtouch(1.9.8)

 = 1.3 =
-* add Jetpack(2.3.3), WordPress Mobile Pack(1.2.5) and WPtouch(1.9.8) plugins User Agent String parser hook to PressLabs parser
+* add Jetpack(2.3.3), WordPress Mobile Pack(1.2.5) and WPtouch(1.9.8) plugins User Agent String parser hook to Presslabs parser

 = 1.2 =
-* add User Agent String parser(now the plugin is working on every server not only on PressLabs servers)
+* add User Agent String parser(now the plugin is working on every server not only on Presslabs servers)

 = 1.1 =
 * add header 'X-PL-Mobilized'